-As an organization, we first and foremost seek to support researchers and clinicians in their work toward a cure for Non-Small Cell Lung Cancer caused by the RET mutation.
-While current treatments like Selpercatinib improve patient outcomes greatly, they are by no means a cure.
-Some patients develop resistance.
-Others fail to respond.
+We seek to support researchers and clinicians in their work toward a cure for Non-Small Cell Lung Cancer caused by the RET mutation.
+While current treatments like Selpercatinib improve patient outcomes greatly, they are not a cure; some patients develop resistance, while others fail to respond.
+That’s why we aim to provide the resources necessary to develop treatments for NSCLC caused by the RET mutation, including novel drugs, procedures, and immunotherapies.

-We aim to provide the resources necessary to develop treatments for NSCLC caused by the RET mutation, including novel drugs, procedures, and immunotherapies.
-We will collaborate with those studying the biology of RET-driven malignancies of all types, no matter what their institutional affiliation, so that our efforts can benefit patients afflicted not just by NSCLC, but those suffering from other RET-driven cancers.
-We will also facilitate development of treatment options for patients who exhibit resistance to existing RET medications.
-Based upon the advice of our scientific advisory board, we will evaluate late-stage clinical trials which show promise and need funding to complete critical work, as well as novel, early-stage research.
+We collaborate with those studying the biology of RET-driven malignancies of all types, regardless of their institutional affiliation, so that our efforts can benefit patients affected not just by NSCLC, but also those with other RET-driven cancers.
+We also facilitate development of treatment options for patients who exhibit resistance to existing RET medications.
+Based on the council of our Scientific Advisory Board, we evaluate late-stage clinical trials which show promise and need funding to complete critical work, as well as novel, early-stage research.

-The Happy Lungs Project is pleased to fund research grants to different working groups from MD Anderson Cancer center, Massachusetts General Hospital, and Memorial Sloan Kettering Cancer Center.
+We are pleased to fund research grants to different working groups from MD Anderson Cancer center, Massachusetts General Hospital, and Memorial Sloan Kettering Cancer Center.
 The working groups will be actively investigating RET fusions with an emphasis in elucidating the mechanisms of resistance to RET targeted therapies and the development of novel effective therapies including T cell immunotherapies.
 Summaries of the projects are detailed below.

 RETgistry: Global registry for the study of resistance to RET inhibition in patients with RET-altered solid tumors